Ulflander/lyonesse/SPEC.md

 $backgroundColor: #FF5500;
 $titleMargin: 10px;
 $lineHeight: 1.1;
+$lineHeightAlias: 1.1;
 ```

-The following is the conversion into JS (with no namspace):
+The following is the conversion into JS (with no namespace):

 ```
 var backgroundColor = '#FF5500',
     titleMargin = '10px',
+    lineHeight = 1.1,
-    lineHeight = 1.1;
+    lineHeightAlias = 1.1;
 ```

 ## Best practices

-- Use lowerCamelCase for key names
+- Use `lowerCamelCase` for key names